 4. Of those things, what is important and what is urgent? — Triage!
 What are the most needed tasks to complete at the earliest?

-Piller:3 Create Alignment and listen: The key to alignment is asking the right questions and listening.
+Pillar 3 Create Alignment and Listen: The key to alignment is asking the right questions and listening.
 If we agree with someone else on what really matters, we need to ask the right question to them and listen and understand what is important for them, what really matters to them.
 The common decision will strive to achieve the same goals.

 Note: Belongs to Personal Agility Institute, can be used by permission.